csci-1301/csci-1301.github.io/lectures/130_combining_decision_and_classes/readme.md

     !include code/item.cs
     ```

-- Right now, it is possible to set the price to any value, including a negative number, but a negative price doesn't make sense.
+- Right now, it is possible to set the price to any value, including a negative number, but a negative price does not make sense.
 If we add an `if` statement to SetPrice, we can check that the new value is a valid price before changing the instance variable:

     ```
     public void SetPrice(decimal p)